OkaVatti/CTF-TOOLS/README.md

 	- This One's just a big one, you probably wont have to use it that often.
 Everything pertaining to this application can be found [here](https://github.com/openbullet/OpenBullet2).

 - Responder
-	- The most recent github version.
-Way more up to date than the Kali Linux version. **REMEMBER TO RUN IT WITH PYTHON3**
+	- The most recent version can be found [here](https://github.com/SpiderLabs/Responder) on github.
+It's way more up to date than the Kali Linux version. **REMEMBER TO RUN IT WITH PYTHON3**

 - HackingTool
 	- A suite of more applications meant for things such as Pentesting, Exploitation, Post-Exploitation, Phishing, Payload creation, and many more.